No Endorsements Will Prevent This Election Shock

-Editor’s Note: My colleague, Charles Sizemore from The Freeport Society, has a track record of making shocking predictions that come true.
-Last November, he predicted that Joe Biden would no longer be on the ballot on Election Day.
-And in May, when most of the market was expecting a rate cut, he warned that it wasn’t going to happen.
-Now, he has a major election shock prediction that you don’t want to miss.
+Now, he has a major election shock prediction.
 He explains everything you need to know in an urgent presentation.
-Click here to watch it right away.
+Click here to watch it.

-Today, I want to share an article by Charles that explains how candidate endorsements will not prevent the election shock that he sees coming.
-Take it away, Charles…
+Today, Charles will explain how candidate endorsements will not prevent the election shock that he sees coming.

 Last week, Robert F. Kennedy Jr. ended his campaign and officially threw his weight behind Donald Trump.

-Note: Editor’s Note: My colleague Charles Sizemore, from The Freeport Society, has a track record of making shocking predictions that come true.
-Last November, he predicted that Joe Biden would no longer be on the ballot on Election Day.
-And in May, when most of the market was expecting a rate cut, he warned that it wasn’t going to happen.